CV

 Research Profile

-Computational scientist developing methods, scientific AI/ML, and research software for partially observed systems across earth, environmental, and health sciences.
-My work integrates generative modeling (mechanistic, statistical, and hybrid), Bayesian inference, uncertainty quantification, and scientific computing to build defensible inference under structural incompleteness — where the full system state is never directly observed and prediction alone is not enough.
-Current application areas include infectious disease dynamics and forecasting, host–pathogen and comparative health systems, marine and terrestrial ecology, environmental hazards, and computational tools for decision support.
+Computational scientist whose work determines what actions to take, what experiments to run, and what measurements are worth collecting in systems where interventions are costly and uncertainty is unavoidable.
+I develop methods, scientific AI/ML, and research software for partially observed systems across earth, environmental, and health sciences — integrating generative modeling (mechanistic, statistical, and hybrid), Bayesian inference, uncertainty quantification, and scientific computing to build defensible decision support.
+Current application areas include infectious disease forecasting and intervention timing, surveillance design, marine and terrestrial ecology, and cultural transmission dynamics.

 Education